 | Awakening | Allows you to use Onmyo Magic faster. |

-The listed skills improve both your combat effectiveness and defensive resilience.
+The listed skills improve both combat effectiveness and defensive resilience.
 For defense, Running Water turns your dodge into a Ki Pulse, helping you recover Ki while evading enemy attacks, while Unshakable reduces damage taken when clashing with enemies.

 | Guhin | ATK | DEF | Element |